evorhard/EvorBrain/README.md

 - [ ] Performance optimization
 - [ ] Production build pipeline

-**Development Status**: The foundation is now in place!
-The app runs in development mode with a working UI framework, theme system, and responsive design.
-Database integration is the next major milestone.
+**Development Status**: Major progress!
+The app now has a complete database layer with SQLite integration, migration system, and all data models implemented.
+The UI foundation is also complete with theme system and responsive design.
+Next up: connecting the frontend to the backend with Tauri commands.

 ---